ChemeketaCS/csweb/content/courses/cs161/202020/_index.md

 ---
 # Course title, summary, and position.
-title: CS260
+linktitle: CS161
 summary: Fall 2020

-#force this index page to act like a normal page
-layout: single
+weight: 1

 ---

-These pages contain curriculum resources for CS260.
-They are designed to supplement the text book, not replace it.
+These pages contain curriculum resources for CS161.

 The CS161-CS162-CS260 sequence serves as an introduction to computer science, software engineering and programming.
 It is intended for future Computer Science, Computer Engineering